Monotone Lagrangian Floer theory in smooth divisor complements: I: Stable Map Topology and RGW Topology

 We next consider $\mathcal M_{h}^{\rm reg, s}(\alpha;\emptyset)$ for $\alpha \in \Pi_2(X)$.
 We did not define the RGW compactification of this space in Section \ref{Sec:RGW-Compactification}.
 However, by following an essentially the same construction as in the definition of $\mathcal M_{k+1,h}^{\rm RGW}(L;\beta)$, we can define this RGW compactification denoted by $\mathcal M_{h}^{\rm RGW}(\alpha;\emptyset)$.
 The main difference is that the root vertex has color $\rm s$ instead of $\rm d$.
 The definition of the RGW topology is also similar.
 We can prove an the analogue of Proposition \ref{prop516} in this case, too.

 We finally define the RGW convergence of a sequence of elements of $\mathcal M^0(\mathcal D\subset X;\alpha;\emptyset)$ to an element of $\mathcal M(\mathcal D\subset X;\alpha;\emptyset)$.
-Let $X'={\bf P}(\mathcal N_{\mathcal D}(X) \oplus \C)$ and $\mathcal D'=\mathcal D_0\cup \mathcal D_\infty$.
-Then $\mathcal M^0(\mathcal D\subset X;\alpha;\emptyset)$ (resp. $\mathcal M(\mathcal D\subset X;\alpha;\emptyset)$) can be identified with the quotient of the moduli space $\mathcal M^{\rm reg, s}(\hat \alpha;\emptyset)$ associated to the pair $(X',\mathcal D')$ (resp. $\mathcal M^{\rm RGW}(\hat \alpha;\emptyset)$ associated to the pair $(X',\mathcal D')$) with respect to the obvious $\C_*$ action.
+Let $X'={\bf P}(\mathcal N_{\mathcal D}(X) \oplus \bbC)$ and $\mathcal D'=\mathcal D_0\cup \mathcal D_\infty$.
+Then $\mathcal M^0(\mathcal D\subset X;\alpha;\emptyset)$ (resp. $\mathcal M(\mathcal D\subset X;\alpha;\emptyset)$) can be identified with the quotient of the moduli space $\mathcal M^{\rm reg, s}(\hat \alpha;\emptyset)$ associated to the pair $(X',\mathcal D')$ (resp. $\mathcal M^{\rm RGW}(\hat \alpha;\emptyset)$ associated to the pair $(X',\mathcal D')$) with respect to the obvious $\bbC_{*}$ action.
 Here $\hat \alpha$ is defined as in Subsection \ref{subsec:nbdofdivisor}.
 Given a sequence $\zeta_a\in\mathcal M^0(\mathcal D\subset X;\alpha;\emptyset)$, represented by elements $\widetilde \zeta_a \in\mathcal M^{\rm reg, s}(\hat \alpha;\emptyset)$, we say $\zeta_a$ converges to $\zeta\in\mathcal M(\mathcal D\subset X;\alpha;\emptyset)$, represented by $\widetilde \zeta \in\mathcal M^{\rm RGW}(\hat \alpha;\emptyset)$, if there are complex numbers $z_a$ such that $z_a\cdot \zeta_a$ converges to $\zeta$ with respect to the notion of the convergence of the last paragraph.
 As in the previous cases, an analogue of Proposition \ref{prop516} holds in this case.
-We can also generalize the discussion of this paragraph to the case that we include interior marked points and define the moduli space $\mathcal M_h^{\rm RGW}(\mathcal D\subset X;\alpha;\emptyset)$.
+We can also generalize the discussion of this paragraph to the case that we include interior marked points and define the moduli space $\mathcal M_h(\mathcal D\subset X;\alpha;\emptyset)$.

-\begin{rem} In all three cases that we have discussed so far, we can replace $\emptyset$ with $\bf m$ without much change.
-That is to say, we can discuss convergence of a sequence of holomorphic maps which intersects the divisor in a prescribed way in all three cases and prove the analogues of Proposition \ref{prop516}. \end{rem}
+\begin{remark} In all three cases that we have discussed so far, we can replace $\emptyset$ with $\bf m$ without much change.
+That is to say, we can discuss convergence of a sequence of holomorphic maps which intersects the divisor in a prescribed way in all three cases and prove the analogues of Proposition \ref{prop516}. \end{remark}